 This is where your journey with WooCommerce Shipping Classes begins.

-The next step is to start creating Shipping Classes, and assigning products to them.
+The next step is to start creating Shipping Classes, and assign products to them.

 But before that, it’s important you understand some key concepts about Shipping Classes, as we will be using them quite frequently.